Find Affordable College Courses

 Doctor’s Degrees in Higher Education/Higher Education Administration

 There are 104 schools in the United States where you can get your doctor's degree in higher education/higher education administration.
-This degree is more popular with female students, and about 36% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 4.1% of higher education/higher education administration graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 37% were students from underrepresented racial-ethnic groups.
+Also, 3.9% of higher education/higher education administration graduates were international students.

 Education Levels of Higher Education/Higher Education Administration Majors